googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 ## Potentially fix the bazel build

-The generated `BUILD.bazel` file may require manual editing for a library that contains multiple services.
-Generally the scaffold will only add **one** dependency from `@com_github_googleapis//${path}`.
-You may need to add additional dependencies for more complex libraries.
+The generated `BUILD.bazel` file may require manual editing.
+The scaffold will add one dependency from `@com_github_googleapis//${path}`, which might not be correct.
+You may need to modify that dependency and/or add additional dependencies for more complex libraries.

 ## Update the quickstart